isomerpages/moe-oasispri/_moe-kindergarten/Our KCare.md

 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/8Nv9GAjOpio?si=v6jjDjdYsYjDWxBD"></iframe>
 </div>
 <h4>How to Register for our KCare Services</h4>
-<p>If your child is not yet enrolled in an MK, indicate your preference for
+<p>If your child is not yet enrolled in our MK, indicate your preference
-KCare&nbsp;<a href="https://www.moe.gov.sg/preschool/moe-kindergarten/register" rel="noopener noreferrer nofollow" target="_blank">when registering for MK</a>.</p>
+for KCare&nbsp;<a href="https://www.moe.gov.sg/preschool/moe-kindergarten/register" rel="noopener noreferrer nofollow" target="_blank">when registering for MK</a>.</p>
-<p>If your child is already enrolled, speak with your MK Centre Head to find
+<p>If your child is already enrolled, please approach our Centre Head to
-out more.</p>
+find out more.</p>